 The stock can be adjusted for length of pull by adding or removing spacers to the rear of the stock.
-This applies to both composite and wood stock models.
+This applies to both composite and wood stock (except Classic Field) models.
 Each spacer extends length of pull 1⁄4" and a maximum of three spacers can be added to extend length of pull 3⁄4".
 With longer screws (not provided), more than three spacers can be added to further extend length of pull.

 Composite stock models come from the factory with two spacers in the box.
-Wood stock shotguns come with one 1⁄4" spacer installed, and one 1⁄4" spacer in the box.
+Wood stock shotguns include a 1⁄4" thick spacer installed (except Classic Field).
 Additional spacers can be ordered through your local Winchester Repeating Arms dealer or by calling our Customer Service Department at (800) 322-4626.